Associate Academic Dean; Associate Professor of Sociology

 - M.A., Sociology, University of North Carolina at Chapel Hill (2004)

 - B.A. with Highest Distinction, Sociology & History, Indiana University Bloomington (2002)

-- Smith, Christian, Jonathan Hill, Kyle C. Longest, Kari Christofferson.
-(In Press).
+- Smith, Christian, Kyle C. Longest, Jonathan Hill, Kari Christofferson.
+(2014).
 Young Catholic America: Emerging Adults In, Out of, and Gone from the Church.
 Oxford: Oxford University Press.

 - Longest, Kyle C. 2011.
 Using Stata for Quantitative Analysis.
 Thousand Oaks, CA: Sage.

 - Perry, Samuel, and Kyle C. Longest.
 2019.
 “Who Needs Marriage When You’ve Got Porn?
 Pornography Use and Marriage Entry During Young Adulthood.”
 Sexuality and Culture.